Azure/connectthedots/Devices/RaspberryPiGateway/RaspberryPiGateway/Docs/Raspberry Pi Gateway setup.md

 * Open the connectthedots\Devices\RaspberryPiGateway\RaspberryPiGateway.sln solution in Visual Studio
 * In Visual Studio, update RaspberryPiGateway.exe.config with any one of the four amqp address strings returned by ConnectTheDotsCloudDeploy.exe, i.e. amqps://D1:xxxxxxxx@yyyyyyyy.servicebus.windows.net, and the name that you want assigned to your gateway.
+It is important that the key is being url-encoded, meaning all special characters should be replaced by their ASCII code (e.g. "=" should be replaced by "%3D".
+You can use tools like [http://meyerweb.com/eric/tools/dencoder/](http://meyerweb.com/eric/tools/dencoder/) to url-encode the key

 ```
 <add key ="EdgeGateway" value="RaspberryPi"/>